 - Host Letter stating nature and duration of work - upload to Online Form

 The Entrepreneurial Summer Fellows program provides a limited number of stipends (up to $3,000 each) to support students who have secured unpaid internships in entrepreneurial endeavors for the summer.
-These internships can be creative and innovative in nature, or more management focused, and can be in either for-profit or not-for-profit organizations.
+These internships can be creative and innovative in nature, or more management focused, and can be in either for-profit or not-for-profit organizations, but should be in the context of an entrepreneurial endeavor.
 Internships should be 30-40 hours/week for 8 weeks.

 The program provides undergraduate students the opportunity to learn or gain experience in entrepreneurial management as a summer intern with new and emerging organizations, with mature organizations initiating innovative and entrepreneurial activities, with organizations in an industry in which the student would like to start or buy a company, with social or humanitarian organizations, with artistic or cultural organizations, or with a faculty or student-managed start-up.
 These opportunities can be in the for-profit or the not-for-profit arena.